 “We found that existing preclinical evidence strongly supports CBD as a treatment for generalized anxiety disorder, panic disorder, social anxiety disorder, obsessive–compulsive disorder, and post-traumatic stress disorder.”That’s because lower anxiety via medical marijuana may reduce the recurring thoughts and behaviors plaguing those with OCD and bring about more relaxation and calmness to their lives.

-When mice are given a drug which “reliably” makes OCD symptoms worse, they start obsessively burying marbles.
+When mice are given a drug that “reliably” makes OCD symptoms worse, they start obsessively burying marbles.
 This experiment is a widely used screening tool to test drugs prescribed for OCD on animals in a compulsive state.

 Depression.
 In one survey of over 4,400 men, daily users and those who used marijuana at least once per week reported less depressed moods, more positive outlooks, and felt physically healthier than non-marijuana users .